aji-pratama/aji-pratama/README.md

 ### Hi there 👋

-My name is Aji Pratama, Experienced Software Engineer from Indonesia
+My name is Aji Pratama, experienced Software Engineer from Indonesia